Future | Endoscape Colonoscopy, A Startup

 1. Aim

-- Tap into the population CRC screening colonoscopy market (>35 million procedures/year even at suboptimal
+- Establish dominance in the population CRC screening colonoscopy market (>35 million procedures/year even at

-population compliance) by providing new technological solutions for the persistent and intractable problems of colon
+suboptimal population compliance) by providing new technological solutions for the persistent and intractable

-intubation enabling: (1) efficient and less painful (reduced sedation) procedure and (2) onsite assisted colon
+problems of colon intubation enabling: (1) efficient, streamlined and less painful (reduced sedation) procedure and (2)

-preparation (mild pre-visit colon preparation requirements for patient).
+onsite supplementary colon preparation (mild at-home, self administered colon preparation requirements for

 - Establish a new technological foundation for revolutionizing the lower and upper GI endoscopy markets